-- A quaint cottage B&B—The Irish practically invented quaint cottage B&Bs.
-Averaging $100 a night, these comfy homes-away-from-home can be found throughout Ireland.
+A quaint cottage B&B—The Irish practically invented quaint cottage B&Bs.
+Averaging $100 a night, this comfy homes-away-from-home can be found throughout Ireland.
 Get a local’s input on where to stay and when, especially since these little corners of paradise can be in high demand, depending on the season.

 Pro tip: If none of these options tickle your fancy, don’t worry—Ireland’s castles, monasteries, villages, mansions, and resorts are home to incredible, unique, and very comfy accommodations.
 Ask a local travel expert which lodgings are best for your tastes, budget, and itinerary.

 Question 7: Do you go crazy for cute animals?

 OMG.
 Bring.
 Them.
 On.—You’ve got to take a trip to Ireland ASAP.
 Depending on what time of year you travel, you’ll see baby puffins learning how to fly around Rathlin Island, lambs trotting around the countryside, and whale families swimming in the Atlantic.

 I’m allergic to cuteness—We’ve heard of unconfirmed “cute allergies” like yours, but this sounds more like a serious case of grumpies.
 Just a few minutes kayaking next to baby dolphins, and you’ll be good as new.

 Question 8: How does world-class whiskey and beer sound?

 I’m here for it—Good, because drinking a pint (or five) is an Ireland must.
 Most tourists head to the original Guinness Brewery in Dublin for a pint (and rightly so), but you’re missing out if you don’t try the 400-year-old whiskey at The Bushmills Distillery or Smithwick’s Ale at the St. Francis Abbey Brewery in Kilkenny.